MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 `dq_info(dq)` will return either

 * a tuple of `(root, tag)` for `dq`, if it was loaded by root & tag;
-* a single string speficying the path it was loaded from if it was loaded by path;
+* a single string specifying the path it was loaded from if it was loaded by path;
 * `None` if it is unknown.